-316.4 ACCEPTANCE OF REPORTS
+317.4 ACCEPTANCE OF REPORTS

 Any member encountering a person who wishes to report a missing person or runaway shall render assistance without delay (Penal Code § 14211).
 This can be accomplished by accepting the report via telephone or in-person and initiating the investigation.
-Those members who do not take such reports or who are unable to render immediate assistance shall promptly dispatch or alert a member who can take the report.
+Those members who do not take such reports (i.e. Jail Staff, Traffic Service Officers) or who are unable to render immediate assistance shall promptly dispatch or alert a member who can take the report.